Where does WNS come from?

 Research indicates the fungus that causes WNS, Pseudogymnoascus destructans, is likely exotic, introduced from Europe.
 WNS started in New York in 2006 has spread to more than half of the United States and five Canadian provinces by August 2016, leaving millions of dead bats in its path.
 WNS causes high death rates and fast population declines in the species affected by it, and scientists predict some regional extinction of bat species.
 These include the once numerous little brown bat (Myotis lucifugus) and federally listed Indiana bat (Myotis sodalis) and northern long-eared bat (Myotis spetentronalis).

-Please note that Oregon Caves does not permit ANY gear, clothes, or shoes that have been worn or carried in any other cave or mine (either infected or WNS-free) to enter our cave system.
+*Please note that Oregon Caves does not permit any gear, clothes, or shoes that have been worn or carried in any other cave, mine, or underground space (either infected or WNS-free) in the United States, Canada, Europe, or Asia to enter our cave system.

 How does WNS affect humans?Current evidence indicates that WNS is not transmissible from bats to humans.
 Studies have shown that the fungus grows only at cold temperatures (41-68 degrees F) that are much lower than that of the human body.
 Also, no human infections have ever been documented after exposure to WNS-infected bats or caves.

 Although WNS does not cause illness in humans, a small percentage of bats can be infected with other dangerous diseases, such as rabies.
 Bats infected with either WNS or rabies may exhibit unusual behavior (e.g. erratic flying), which increases the risk for bat-human contact and exposure.
 Additionally, declines in bat populations can impact human health indirectly since humans depend on bats for important ecosystem services such as controlling pest insects and pollinating plants like bananas, cacao, and agave.